dmiller/clojure-clr-next/_drafts/2024-06-18-mega-dose-of-micro-benchmarks-part-2.md

 Refer to the preceding post, [A mega-dose of micro-benchmarks, Part 1 -- Setting the stage]({{site.baseurl}}{% post_url 2024-06-18-mega-does-of-micro-benchmarks-part-1 %}), for the context of the code we are looking at here.

-The numeric comparison code sits at at the bottom of the code stack for this example.
-Any performance improvements here area going to affect more than just `PersistentArrayMap.createWithCheck`.
+Any performance improvements in the code handling numeric operations is going to affect more than just `PersistentArrayMap.createWithCheck`, so it's worth taking a look.

-##  Who's a number?
+##  Who's got my number?

 Let's start with `IsNumeric`: